-“The real troubles in your life are apt to be things that never crossed your worried mind; the kind that blindside you at 4 PM on some idle Tuesday” – Words from the song Everybody’s Free (To Wear Sunscreen) by Baz Luhrmann.
+“The real troubles in your life are apt to be things that never crossed your worried mind; the kind that blindsides you at 4 PM on some idle Tuesday” – Words from the song Everybody’s Free (To Wear Sunscreen) by Baz Luhrmann.
 These lyrics cross my mind whenever something may go wrong with my horses.
 As it would seem it always happens when I’m least expecting it, like on some idle Tuesday afternoon.
 It’ll be on a perfectly ordinary day and it’s the usual routine.
-My horse will come in looking off color or slightly unlevel.
+My horse will come in looking off-colour or slightly unlevel.
 Most of the time it’s a simple fix with a bit of box rest, but sometimes it can be worse.
-So, in this modern day of technology what is there that can help with horse health?
+So, in this modern-day of technology what is there that can help with horse health?
 I’m always looking for ways to improve the way I manage and organize my horse’s medical history, worming programs and farrier visits.
 To ensure I’ve done everything to keep them in good health.
-Recently I’ve been looking into the effectiveness of horse management apps.
+Recently I’ve been looking into the effectiveness of different horse health apps.

 My phone has become an invaluable tool for me.
 Using it for work to personal purposes, where ever I go, it goes.
 I realize how this has become a cause for concern, constantly being attached to such an item can be unhealthy.
 But the benefits of being able to access so much at my fingertips, it makes life that little easier.
 The only aspect of my life I haven’t applied the use of my phone to (except for taking many photos and videos) is helping with the organization of my horses.
 My phone is full of apps such as social media apps, fitness apps & games, but none for my equestrian life (until recently).